- This event has passed.

-Payment: 6 cents per word for original work and 3 cents per word for reprints.
+Payment: 6 cents per word for original work, 3 cents per word on reprints

 - We pay 6 cents/word for original stories (or original translations of stories that have not previously appeared in English), and 3 cents/word for reprints.

-- We are seeking 6 months’ exclusive worldwide publication rights for original works (with exceptions for established Best of the Year anthologies), and non-exclusive worldwide print and electronic rights thereafter for both original works and reprints.
+- We are seeking one year of exclusive worldwide print and electronic distribution rights for original works (with exceptions for Best of the Year anthologies), and non-exclusive worldwide print and electronic distribution rights in perpetuity for both original works and reprints.

-- We hope to have responded to everyone within two months of the submission window’s closing.
-Feel free to query ([email protected]) if it’s been longer than three months since the end of the submission period.
+- We hope to have responded to everyone within one month of the submission window’s closing.
+Feel free to query if it’s been longer than two months.

-- Your cover letter should contain a list of your three or four most prestigious publications (if any), and any pertinent biographical details: tell us if you’re an astronaut writing about space travel, but not if you’re an astronaut writing about the elf-dwarf war.
+- Submit your stories via email as an attachment in .doc, .docx, or .rtf format.
+The subject of your email should be FICTION: <story title> by <byline>.
+The email body should contain a list of your three or four best publications (if any), and any pertinent biographical details: tell us if you’re an astronaut writing about space travel, but not if you’re an astronaut writing about the elf-dwarf war.
 Invert that if you’re an elf.
-If you’ve met us in person, feel free to mention it.
-Finally, let us know if the story is previously published and where it first appeared–even if it appeared on your blog or Twitter feed.
-Don’t try to summarize your story or explain why it’s a good fit for our publication (if it’s a good fit, we should be able to tell by reading it).
+If you’ve met us personally, feel free to mention it.
+Finally, let us know if the story is previously published and where it first appeared–even if it appeared on your blog or twitter stream.
+Don’t try to summarize your story or explain why it’s a good fit for our anthology (if it’s a good fit, we should be able to tell by reading it).

 - The story must have a speculative element.
 It needs something beyond the everyday.
 We love science fiction and fantasy, enjoy good ghost stories, and think there’s great fiction material hidden in the mysteries of Christian theology–cherubim, leviathan, nephilim, visions, prophecy, and more.

 - The story must engage with Christianity.
 We want stories with Christian characters whose faith affects their actions, with Christian themes such as grace and redemption, or with a Christian view of the supernatural.
 Note that we’re not saying that you must be a Christian.
-We are not in a position to judge your faith and won’t try, and we welcome submissions from authors of all backgrounds and perspectives.
+We are not in a position to judge your faith, and won’t try.
 Nor does your story need to be unambiguously pro-Christian.
 If you can tell a good story that meaningfully engages with Christianity, we want to read it.

 - Read more about what we’re looking for in our Theme Guidelines.